 Spiritual growth is more a journey than a process.
 Every individual may pass through various stages of spiritual development and inner growth to be spiritually well and mature.
 Spiritual growth is a choice that not all individuals make as it requires attention and perseverance.
 You can realize to undertake this effort at any time depending on your will and wish.

 Spiritual growth is no different than the growth of the body.
 It takes time and requires certain variables to interact and produce an expected result.
-When your body grows you grow in size but when you grow spiritually you enlighten your soul and elevate yourself from the various other common beings.
+When your body grows, you grow in size.
+When you grow spiritually, you enlighten your soul and elevate yourself.
 Where physical growth and nurturing is constant, growing spiritually is a choice that not many make.
-While living for many years most people die just as spiritual babies and stay slave to their limiting beliefs and habits.
+While living for many years, most people die just as spiritual babies and stay slave to their limiting beliefs and habits.

-There are various stages and phases of spiritual development that one’s soul and mind pass through to achieve the desired destination.
+There are various stages and phases of spiritual development that one’s soul and mind pass through as they mature.
 Like many strenuous journeys, the journey of spiritual growth is tough yet bore fruitful results.
-A spiritually well being has a peaceful and poised personality.
-He is more patient and steadfast.
+A spiritually well person has a peaceful and poised personality.
+He/she is more patient and steadfast.
 Spiritual development is a very personal experience to have clear levels.
 Yet some commonalities may be discussed to help the beginners, asses that they are on the right path.

 Stage 1: The Period of No Conscious Effort